ALib C++ Library

 Description

-BitBuffer alib::bitbuffer Provides types to read and write data into a stream of bits in a platform independent manner.
+BitBuffer alib::bitbuffer Provides types to read and write data into a stream of bits in a platform-independent manner.
 Furthermore different compression algorithms are given.

 Boxing alib::boxing Implements "auto-boxing" for C++, known from higher level programming languages.
 Transparently wraps C++ values of arbitrary type together with run-time type information into very lightweight objects.
 In other words, this library provides "type-safe void pointers which support virtual function calls", provides type-safe a variadic argument paradigm and much more.